 Letter from the Chair

-Since it was founded in 1992, the Research Board has awarded some $54 million to promising and productive scholars in virtually every department on each of the four UM campuses.
+Since it was founded in 1992, the Research Board has awarded some $63 million to promising and productive scholars in virtually every department on each of the four UM campuses.
 Over the past eight years, the Board has awarded approximately $2 million annually in research grants.
-We want to thank Interim President Stephen Owens’ office and Mike Nichols, Vice President for Research and Economic Development, for their strong support in maintaining these funds even in difficult economic times.
+We want to thank UM System President Tim Wolfe and Vice President of Academic Affairs, Research and Economic Development, Hank Foley, for their strong support in maintaining these funds even in difficult economic times.

-While the Board considers all types of research proposals, we are particularly interested in promoting the career development of our new, junior faculty and in facilitating exceptional initiatives of senior faculty who are expanding beyond their traditional areas of expertise.
-A significant criterion for support is the potential for funded projects to attract additional external research dollars, which is a “win-win” for the faculty member and the UM System.
-Members of the Board take great pride in the opportunities that have been provided to many researchers on the four campus system.
+While the Board considers all types of research proposals, we are particularly interested in projects which can yield significant return on investment in terms of research and scholarship within the UM System.
+Projects supporting new, junior faculty are encouraged, in part because a modest investments in these young faculty has the potential to generate substantial research productivity over the course of their careers.
+Rank alone, however, will not win an award.
+The UMRB also seeks to facilitate exceptional new initiatives of senior faculty who are expanding beyond their traditional areas of expertise.
+A significant criterion for support is the potential for funded projects to attract external research funding in the future, which is a “win-win” for the faculty member and the UM System.
+Members of the Board take great pride in the opportunities that have been provided to researchers on the four campus system.
 Research Board grants have expanded intellectual development, stimulated external grant funding, provided support for graduate students and post-docs, enhanced laboratory facilities, supported conferences, assisted in book publication, and dramatic, musical, and artistic productions.
 A summary of proposal requests and awards is available here.

 We look forward to receiving your proposals and your reviews in order to support creative and exciting research efforts that benefit all of us within the University of Missouri System.

 Dr. Daryl Beetner